mechanismsjs/mech-math/README.md

 m.mul(3, 1.5).go;
 ```

-Add, Sub, Mul and Div primitives and mechs:
+Add, Sub, Mul and Div primitives and mechanisms:

 ```javascript
 m.add(m.sub(4, 5), 2).go;
 m.add(m.div(4, 5), m.mul(5, 6)).go;
 ```

-Add (inject) any mech in the calculation.
+Add (inject) any mechanism in the calculation.
 Let's write the result to the left side of the addition to the console.

 ```javascript
 m.add(